Pollinator Week 2021: June 21-27

 A subcommittee of the Chancellor’s Advisory Council on Sustainability, the University of Pittsburgh’s Pollinator Habitat Advisory Committee’s goals are to:

-- Create and advise on the implementation a Campus Pollinator Habitat Plan, which sets guidelines for plant choices and landscaping practices
+- Create and advise on the implementation of a Campus Pollinator Habitat Plan, which sets guidelines for plant choices and landscaping practices

 - Lead the University’s annual Bee Campus USA application through the Xerces Society.